be-ing in-touch

 Marcus Rowlands & Usha Mahenthiralingam 2009 - 2011

-Inspired by the song of a five gate - swarm clouds of midgies - the fall of blossoms - the shimmer of light dancing on Colwick lake - whispering smoke trails - we played with objects and light - hands-on, embodied, low-tech - we enjoyed the immersion and wonder of the unexpected!
+Inspired by the song of a five gate - swarm clouds of midgies - the fall of blossoms - the shimmer of light dancing on water - whispering smoke trails... we played with objects and light.
+Hands-on - embodied - low-tech - we enjoyed the immersion and wonder of the unexpected!

 The relationship between the verbal and the non verbal (or beyond verbal) is one close to my heart.
 I've always enjoyed the freeing and entwined relationship between moving, mark-making and writing...tapping into the spontaneous, the arising, the intuitive, the not yet known and other ways of knowing.